 I barely knew Annie (of Motherhood and More) when she shared her mother’s story with me.
 We had met through a parenting group and bonded over the matching ages of our girls.
 Annie explained that her mother’s admission was important to her because she was also sometimes caught off-guard by her own terrible thoughts and urges as a mother.
 Though she’d never acted upon them, they were especially troubling to her since she was not raised in an abusive household.
 She had erroneously assumed that only adults who had been abused as children would revert to such painful thinking regarding their own children.

-Her mother’s reassurance — that it is common for mothers to be prone to terrible thoughts about their children — has comforted me through some very challenging parenting experiences.
+Her mother’s reassurance—that it is common for mothers to have terrible thoughts about their children—has comforted me through some very challenging parenting experiences.

 See, I was abused as a child.
 I knew violence first hand.
 I waited to have children until I felt confident that I would not abuse my own children.